 "It does.
 With certain types of news, you want to reach like 100 people, and you really want to go wide with the story.
 However, I do believe that even if you're going to reach out to as many as 100 people, you need to figure out which five are most important to you.
-Figure out which ones are most important and reach out to them with a perfectly targeted and personalised email.
-For instance, my client GoSpooky are a Dutch marketing agency; the number of publications that are relevant to them is minimal.
+Once you've done that, reach out to them with a perfectly targeted and personalized email.
+For instance, my client GoSpooky is a Dutch marketing agency; the number of publications that are relevant to them is minimal.
 In those cases, it's a matter of finding the right people and building those relationships."

 Do you have any tips for someone who's currently building out their network or in doubt, between either getting a contact list.

 "I always say build your own, just because relevance is so important.
 If you are buying a list, ask yourself what are you buying it for?
-It doesn't matter how good the list is; there's always going to be outdated info, you're always going to have to still figure out, you know, which contacts are most relevant.
+It doesn't matter how good the list is; there's always going to be outdated info, you're always going to have to still figure out which contacts are most relevant.
 You have to take the time to do that yourself.
-So building your list does take some time, you will have to make an effort, but you don't have to pay for it, and the end-result will be so much better.
+Building your list does take some time, you will have to make an effort, but you don't have to pay for it, and the end result will be so much better.
 I do believe that it's just the way to go.

 "If you've been working in the industry for a while, you can always reach out to friends or ex-colleagues that can help you out by sharing some contacts.
 As long as you're willing to help other people out once in a while, they'll help you out too.

 "For me, it's not just about online conversations.
 I also like having coffee with journalists that you know that you're going to speak to, probably six or seven times in a year, and build out those relationships.
 The best advice I could give you is just build up a network of valuable connections in a very personalized way.
 Those connections will last."

 Want to build your own media database but don't know where to start?
 We've got you covered.